I confess that I’ve never been particularly into politics.

 It would be easy for me to sit out most elections because I rarely have anything personally and immediately at stake.
 That’s the position of privilege I’m in and I know it.

 So I don’t vote for me.
-I vote for the people whose voices have been drown out by unequal representation in government, whose safety and security have not always been protected, whose happenstance of birth put them in a position behind the starting block in some way, and who are asking—in every way they know how—to be seen and heard.
+I vote for the people whose voices have been drowned out by unequal representation in government, whose safety and security have not always been protected, whose happenstance of birth put them in a position behind the starting block in some way, and who are asking—in every way they know how—to be seen and heard.

-I vote for my black and indigenous friends who are terrified and tired of the constant battles they have to fight against racism.
+I vote for my Black and Indigenous friends who are terrified and tired of the constant battles they have to fight against racism.

 I vote for my Jewish friends who keep sounding warnings informed by experience that keep going unheeded.